Vampire-proof yourself with the best garlic pesto you’ll ever eat…

 Green garlic and garlic scapes?

 Let us know what your favorite meal to make with garlic is in the comments section below.
-Also, please consider growing your own heirloom garlic varieties to help preserve these wonderful “antique” plants whose unique flavors should be cherished as much by our generation as they were by our ancestors (*our favorite source to buy garlic for planting is Peaceful Valley).
+Also, please consider growing your own heirloom garlic varieties to help preserve these wonderful “antique” plants whose unique flavors should be cherished as much by our generation as they were by our ancestors.